Morgan State University: Athletics

-By 1975 Morgan State became noted for its lacrosse team.
-Lacrosse, a sport that, up until then, had been dominated by white athletes.
-Black high school lacrosse players in Maryland and New York still had trouble getting into non-black schools.
-Morgan State was the first—and, until the turn of the 20th century, the only—historically black university to field a lacrosse team.

-In 2005 students organized a lacrosse club which plays other college's lacrosse clubs, but the team has yet to qualify to become an NCAA-sanctioned team.
-The University will not allow the new club team to use any of its fields or facilities.
-The club team has played more than twenty games in the last three years, most of them "away" because of the Bears' lack of a home field, locker rooms or visiting team amenities.

 Basketball

 In 2009, the Morgan State men's basketball team won the MEAC regular season and tournament championship and qualified for the 2009 NCAA Division I men's basketball tournament.
 In their first tournament appearance, the 15th-seeded Bears lost to the 2008–09 Oklahoma Sooners men's basketball team Oklahoma Sooners, 82–54, in the first round of the South Regional.

 In 2010 the Morgan State men's basketball team again won the MEAC regular season and tournament championship and qualified for the 2010 NCAA Division I men's basketball tournament, again as a 15 seed.
 Morgan State lost to West Virginia University in the first round by a score of 77–50.

+Football

+Morgan State began playing football in 1898, 31 years after the school was founded.
+The Bears have won three MEAC Championships (1976, 1979 and 2014).
+Their last Division I-AA/FCS playoffs appearance was in 2014.
+Fifty three former Morgan players have gone on to play professional football.
+Former Morgan Bears Len Ford, Leroy Kelly, Willie Lanier and Rosey Brown are members of the Pro Football Hall of Fame in Canton, Ohio.